Through My Eyes. Again - Cover

 “Do you know where you are going?”
 Col asked.

-On the way to Lili’s house, we diverted via the post office and I posted my acceptance letter.
+As planned on the way to Lili’s house, we diverted via the post office and I posted my acceptance letter.
 I was now committed, like Julius Caesar crossing the Rubicon: Alea iacta est.

 I had my passport photo taken and my mother and I completed the passport application and took it to the post office.

-Col and Lili pored over it.
-The winners were to meet at the Victoria Station Hotel in London by noon on the Tuesday after Easter, 31st March.
+Col and Lili pored over it, asking questions which I could not answer: the documents were all the information I had.
+The winners were to meet at the Victoria Station Hotel in London by noon on the Tuesday after Easter.
 There we would get to meet everyone else, staying for the night.
-On Wednesday morning, we would go by bus to Heathrow airport to catch a flight to West Berlin.
-We would spend one night in West Berlin before going by bus to East Berlin.
-We would stay there for four days, visiting the Staatsoper for a performance and touring museums and art galleries.
-We were going to visit a school – a Polytechnische Oberschule, a combined primary and grammar school Col explained, and we’d spend time with members of the Freie Deutsche Jugend.
+On Wednesday morning, we would go by bus to Heathrow Airport to catch a BEA flight to West Berlin.
+Spending one night in West Berlin, we would travel by bus to East Berlin.
+We would stay there for four days, visiting the Staatsoper for a performance and several museums and art galleries.
+They had programmed a school visit – to a Polytechnische Oberschule.
+Col explained this was a combined primary and grammar school.
+We’d also spend time with members of the Freie Deutsche Jugend.

-Mutti Frida duly arrived and we walked back to their house.
+Mutti Frida arrived and we walked back to their house.
 After tea, I gave Mutti Frida the documents.
 She slid the papers out of what was becoming a well-worn envelope.
 After a while, she glanced up from the papers.
-“You will have a busy time on this trip, Willi.”
-Mutti Frida folded the papers and slid them back into the envelope.
+“You’ll have a busy time on this trip, Willi.”

 “Why not – you know all about Leipzig and you must have visited East Berlin and Dresden.”

-“Thank you, Mrs Wiśniewski.”
+“Thank you, Mrs. Wiśniewski.”

-Once we arrived back at Col’s house, I pulled them out.
+At Col’s house, I pulled them out.

 Mutti Frida’s eyes widened in surprise.
 “Where did you get those, Willi?”

-“Mrs Wiśniewski got them for me.
+“Mrs. Wiśniewski got them for me.
 I don’t know how.”

 Close